Battle of France: Operation Dynamo

-The British launched Operation Dynamo, which evacuated the encircled British, French and Belgian troops from the northern pocket in Belgium and Pas-de-Calais, beginning on 26 May.
+Operation Dynamo evacuated British, French and Belgian troops from the northern pocket in Belgium and Pas-de-Calais, beginning on 26 May.
 About 28,000 men were evacuated on the first day.
 The French First Army – the bulk of which remained in Lille – fought the Siege of Lille owing to Weygand's failure to pull it back along with other French forces to the coast.
 The 50,000 men involved capitulated on 31 May.
 While the First Army was mounting its sacrificial defence at Lille, it drew German forces away from Dunkirk, allowing 70,000 Allied soldiers to escape.
 Total Allied evacuation stood at 165,000 on 31 May.
 The Allied position was complicated by Belgian King Leopold III's surrender on 27 May, which was postponed until 28 May.
 The gap left by the Belgian Army stretched from Ypres to Dixmude.
-A collapse was averted at the Battle of Dunkirk and 139,732 British and 139,097 French soldiers were evacuated by sea across the English Channel in Operation Dynamo.
+A collapse was averted at the Battle of Dunkirk and 139,732 British and 139,097 French soldiers were evacuated by sea across the English Channel.
 Between 31 May and 4 June, another 20,000 British and 98,000 French were saved; about 30,000 to 40,000 French soldiers of the rearguard remained to be captured.
 The total evacuated was 338,226, including 199,226 British and 139,000 French.

-During the Dunkirk battle, the Luftwaffe did its best to prevent the evacuation.
-It flew 1,882 bombing missions and 1,997 fighter sorties.
-British losses at Dunkirk made up 6 per cent of their total losses during the French campaign, including 60 precious fighter pilots.
-The Luftwaffe failed in its task of preventing the evacuation but inflicted serious losses on the Allied forces.
-89 merchantmen (of 126,518 grt) were lost; the navy lost 29 of its 40 destroyers sunk or seriously damaged.
+As Dynamo got underway, Göring assured Hitler that the Luftwaffe would prevent Allied forces from escaping Dunkirk.
+Towards this end, the Luftwaffe flew 1,882 bombing missions and 1,997 fighter sorties.
+British losses at Dunkirk made up 6 per cent of their losses during the French campaign, including 60 precious fighter pilots.
+The Luftwaffe failed to prevent the evacuation but inflicted serious losses on the Allied forces.
+89 merchantmen were lost; 29 of the 40 RN destroyers were sunk or seriously damaged.
 The Germans lost around 100 aircraft; the RAF lost 106 fighters.
-Other sources put Luftwaffe losses in the Dunkirk area at 240.
-Confusion still reigned.
-After the evacuation at Dunkirk, while Paris was enduring a short-lived siege, part of the 1st Canadian Infantry Division was sent to Brittany but was withdrawn after the French capitulation.
-The 1st Armoured Division under General Evans arrived in France in June and fought in the Battle of Abbeville.
-It did so without some of its infantry, which had earlier been diverted to the defence of Calais.
+Other sources put Luftwaffe losses in the Dunkirk area at 240 aircraft.

+After the evacuation at Dunkirk, while Paris was briefly besieged, part of the 1st Canadian Infantry Division was sent to Brittany and then withdrawn after the French capitulation.
+The 1st Armoured Division (General Roger Evans) arrived in France in June and fought in the Battle of Abbeville, minus some of its infantry, that had been diverted to Calais.
 At the end of the campaign, Erwin Rommel praised the staunch resistance of British forces, despite being under-equipped and without ammunition for much of the fighting.
-(Note: On 26 February 1945, Hitler claimed he had let the BEF escape as a "sporting" gesture, in the hope Churchill would come to terms.
+(Note: On 26 February 1945, Hitler claimed he had let the BEF escape as a "sporting" gesture, in the hope that Churchill would come to terms.
 Few historians accept Hitler's word in light of Directive No. 13, which called for "the annihilation of French, British and Belgian forces in the Dunkirk pocket".)